p-mathis/suntimes/README.md

 # suntimes
-Get sunrise and sunset time with python
+Get sunrise and sunset time for a location (longitude, latitude, altitude) with python